static-frame/static-frame/doc/source/api_selection.rst

 .. py:method:: HLoc[key]

-    A wrapper for embedding hierarchical specificiations for :py:class:`static_frame.IndexHierarchy` within a single axis argument of a ``loc`` selection.
+    A wrapper for embedding hierarchical specificiations for :obj:`static_frame.IndexHierarchy` within a single axis argument of a ``loc`` selection.